alecdalelio/alecdalelio/README.md

 **Founding Forward Deployed Engineer @ [Attention](https://attention.com)**
 I design and deploy AI agents that integrate with CRM and communications tools — helping revenue teams surface insights, automate follow-ups, and accelerate sales cycles.
-Our tools are used by 80+ companies and growing fast.
+Our tools are used by 300+ companies from SMB to Enterprise and growing fast.

 ---